 - Get your IP address for any other connected device

-Need to find all IP addresses on your network (not just your own) then try this guide instead > How to scan local network for IP addresses
+If you need to find all IP addresses on your network (not just your own), then try this guide instead: How to scan local network for IP addresses.

 How to find your IP address